walbenzi/bootstrapper/README.md

 though most users simply wish to customize the install process.
 By separating config generation, installation, and SSH session handling, each piece of functionality can be re-used or customized in isolation.
+* Allow users to specify alternate locations from which to get the installer or packages.
+This will allow users who have machines in limited access networks to install more easily than is currently provided.

 ## License:
 Apache 2 License.